A proximal minimization algorithm for structured nonconvex and nonsmooth problems

 A naive approach of PALM for solving \eqref{intro:pb} would require the calculation of the proximal operator of the function $F \circ A$, for which, in general, even in the convex case, a closed formula is not available.
-In the last decade, an impressive progress can be noticed in the field of primal-dual/proximal ADMM algorithms, designed to solve convex optimization problems involving compositions with linear operators in the spirit of the full splitting paradigm.
+In the last decade, an impressive progress has been made in the field of primal-dual/proximal ADMM algorithms, designed to solve convex optimization problems involving compositions with linear operators in the spirit of the full splitting paradigm.
 One of the pillars of this development is the conjugate duality theory which is available for convex optimization problems.
 In addition, several fundamental algorithms, like the proximal method, the forward-backward splitting method, the regularized Gauss-Seidel method, the proximal alternating method, the forward-backward-forward method, and some of their inertial variants have been exported from the convex to the nonconvex setting and proved to convergence globally in the setting of the Kurdyka-\L{}ojasiewicz property (see, for instance, \cite{Attouch-Bolte, Attouch-Bolte-Redont-Soubeyran, Attouch-Bolte-Svaiter, Bolte-Sabach-Teboulle:MP, Bot-Csetnek, Bot-Csetnek-Laszlo}).
 However, a similar undertaking for structured optimization problems, such as those which involve compositions with linear operators and require for primal-dual methods with a full-splitting character, was by now not very successful.
 The main reason for that is the absence in the nonconvex setting of a correspondent for the convex conjugate duality theory.